 The Jobs Tax Credit is a valuable financial incentive that rewards new and expanding companies for creating jobs in South Carolina.
-In order to gualify, companies must create and maintain a certain number of net new jobs in a taxable year.
-The number of new jobs is calculated as the increase in Numerous credits and methods to reduce and eliminate corporate income tax liability.

-the average monthly employment from one year to the next.
+In order to qualify, companies must create and maintain a certain number of net new jobs in a taxable year.
+The number of new jobs is calculated as the increase in the average monthly employment from one year to the next.

-A manufacturing facility may gualify for the Jobs Tax Credit by creating a monthly average of 10 net new jobs.
+A manufacturing facility may qualify for the Jobs Tax Credit by creating a monthly average of 10 net new jobs.
 The value of the credit depends on the county's development tier as set forth below:

-COUNTY'S DEVELOPMENT TIER
+COUNTY'S I DEVELOPMENT TIER

 Tier I \$1,500

 Tier II \$2,750

-Tier III \$4,250
+Tier III \$20,000

-Tier IV \$8,000
+Tier IV \$25,000

 A county may also join with another county to form a "multi-county industrial park."
 Under this arrangement, a county agrees to share the property taxes with a "partner" county.
-This partnership raises the value of the credits by \$1,000 per job, meaning credits from \$2,500 to \$9,000 per job may be available for qualifying companies.
+This partnership raises the value of the credits by \$1,000 per job, meaning credits from \$2,500 to \$26,000 per job may be available for qualifying companies.